prjemian/epicspi/doc/epicspi/source/index.rst

 Raspberry Pi Distribution
 ========================================

+:hardware: Raspberry Pi, model B, RASPBRRY-MODB-512M [#]_
+:software: 2012-12-16 wheezy-raspbian distribution [#]_

-Started with 2012-12-16 wheezy-raspbian distribution [#]_ on a 16 GB SD card.
+Installed wheezy-raspbian distribution on a 16 GB SD card.
 (It is helpful, but not necessary, to expand the partition to use the full memory of the SD card using ``raspi-config`` before starting X11):